Visitor restrictions at St. Olavs hospital

 Patients with corona - or suspected corona - will be separated from other patients and pregnant women.

-The maternity wards are closed to all visitors except the partner, who may attend the birth.
+The maternity wards are closed to all visitors except the partner.

 Partners with respiratory symptoms cannot attend birth